Gift Tax Lifetime Exemption

 View Profile

-• Gift Tax Is Always Owed on Gifts that Exceed the Annual Exclusion Amount.
+• Gift Tax Is Always Due on Gifts that Exceed the Annual Exclusion Amount.
+False.
+As already discussed, any amount spent on medical or educational purposes does not attract a gift tax.

 Key Terms for Gift Tax Lifetime Exemption

-• Unified Credit: A credit that can be used to offset gift tax or estate tax.
+• Unified Credit: A credit that can be applied against gift tax or estate tax.

-• Gift Splitting: The ability for married couples to combine their annual exclusion amounts when making a gift.
+• Gift Splitting: This is the option for married couples to join their respective annual exemption amounts together when making a gift.

-• Generation-Skipping Transfer Tax: A tax on gifts made to grandchildren or other individuals more than one generation below you.
+• Generation-Skipping Transfer Tax: It is a levy imposed on gifts given to children, grandchildren, or other persons more than one generation apart from the donor.

 Final Thoughts on Gift Tax Lifetime Exemption